 Once the window draft stopper is stuffed with plastic bags, fold under the fabric at the open end and pin and stitch the open end closed.

 Place the draft stopper in the drafty window and enjoy the warmth.
-You can use the exact same tutorial for any sized window or door in your house.
+You can use this tutorial for any sized draft stopper (draft snake or draft excluder) to be placed in any window or door in your house.

 You can also check out our draft stopper tutorial on our YouTube channel.